EXCLUSIVE-U.S. prepares crackdown on Huawei's global chip supply -sources

 New U.S. curb on Huawei in limbo amid pushback from Pentagon -sources

-(Additional reporting by Mike Stone in Washington.
-Editing by Chris Sanders and Nick Zieminski)
+(Additional reporting by Mike Stone in Washington, Editing by Chris Sanders, Nick Zieminski and Dan Grebler)

 ((karen.freifeld@thomsonreuters.com; +1(646) 223-6921;))